Aikido is a Japanese martial art which utilizes the energy of an attacker to use it against him to defend yourself.

 Most martial arts were developed during times of war.
 And if a martial art would have been bad or inefficient it would not exist today since everybody practicing it would have died on the battlefield.

 Makoto Aikido is an Aikido style known for its very short and direct movements.
-This style was created by Shihan Larry Reynosa, a former top-student of Steven Seagal for over 20 years.
+This style was created by Shihan Larry Reynosa, a former top-student of Steven Seagal for almost 20 years.

 The association behind it, the Makoto Aikido Kyokai, is directly registered under Hombu Dojo in Tokyo, Japan.